 The second option is to sell the products on aggregator platforms or so-called online marketplaces.
 Although this system appears quite convenient in comparison to building a website, it has its own issues.

-Moreover, sometimes these marketplaces collect data from the sellers and depending on the market inclination introduce their own products
+Moreover, sometimes these marketplaces collect data from the sellers and depending on the market inclination, introduce their own products, to stay ahead of the curve.

 Another main concern associated with e-commerce is the lagging of small retailers, merchants, MSMEs, etc. Owing to the limited reach of e-commerce in small towns and villages, these small businessmen are deprived of the benefits associated with e-commerce.